Best Juicy Turkey Meatballs

 • Add the ground turkey and mix until just combined.

 • Bake meatballs for 10-14 minutes, until they are cooked through.
 Meatballs should register 165° F in the center when measured with an instant read thermometer.
-Serve meatballs with spaghetti and marinara sauce, or as desired.
+(Try not to overcook them or they may dry out.)

 Notes